Point of Sale

 Similarly, you can use software to set maximum capacity limits, which caps the number of guests that can be seated in your restaurant at any point throughout a shift.
 As guests leave, the software updates to show your current available capacity.
 Using these tools, along with your table availability, you can ensure that you don’t exceed government-mandated capacity limits and risk your diners’ safety.

-A good reservation system will sync directly with the digital floor plan in your POS, giving you the flexibility to block off tables and save alternate layouts as you adjust to new guidelines.
-Reservation software can also help you optimize the restaurant seating that is available.
+A good reservations program will sync directly with the digital floor plan in your POS, giving you the flexibility to block off tables and save alternate layouts as you adjust to new guidelines.
+Table reservation software can also help you optimize the restaurant seating that is available.
 With fewer tables available, you can’t afford to have empty seats.
 Reservation software allows diners to book tables in real-time so any free tables can be claimed – even days or weeks in advance.

-This data shows that some diners are looking forward to returning to restaurants; they just want to be assured that health and safety is a top priority.
+This data shows that many diners are looking forward to returning to restaurants; they just want to be assured that health and safety is a top priority.
 Online restaurant reservations can address these worries by giving diners a platform to ask questions and express any concerns they might have.
-When reserving a table online, there’s an opportunity for diners to add custom reservation notes about everything from their food allergies to asking whether staff will be wearing face masks when they visit.
+When reserving a table online, there’s an opportunity for diners to add custom reservation notes about everything from their food allergies to asking if they can be seated outdoors when they visit.

 Similar to custom reservations notes, two-way communication with guests can help to answer diners’ burning questions.
 For example, TouchBistro Reservations allows you to send email reminders and SMS texts to customers, so you can communicate in real-time.
 This direct line of communication allows you to explain how your floor plan may have changed or inform guests about new caps on the length of reservations, so there are no surprises the day of.
 Some software even lets you collect feedback from guests after their visit, which can give you a better idea of how your new service is being received.